Children aged 0 to 7

 Bookbug Picture Book Prize

-The shortlist for the Bookbug Picture Book Prize 2020 will be announced on Wednesday 28 August 2019.
-The winner is chosen by children across Scotland and once again Aberdeen city libraries will support the Prize by providing a voting box in every library.
+The shortlist for the Bookbug Picture Book Prize 2020 was announced on Wednesday 28 August 2019.
+The winner is chosen by children across Scotland and once again Aberdeen City Libraries will support the Prize by providing a voting box in every library.
 The books shortlisted for the Prize are those gifted to every child in the Bookbug Primary 1 Family bag at school in November -it's a great opportunity to read together.
-Watch this space !

 Airyhall Library on the last Wednesday of each month at 3.30 to 4.00pm for children aged 3 to 7 years.
 Contact AiryhallLibrary@aberdeencity.gov.uk or 01224 310536